E-wave112/fincra-node-sdk/README.md

 - More details about the parameters for the above method [here](https://docs.fincra.com/reference/create-a-beneficiary)

-#### `List beneficiaries`
+#### List beneficiaries

 <!-- add a description -->

-> This method provides the ability to retrieve a list of beneficiaries attached to a business
+This method provides the ability to retrieve a list of beneficiaries attached to a business.

 ```ts
 const data = {